CDVSA > Home

 Highlights

-CDVSA is Recruiting for two (2) new Public Board members
+CDVSA is recruiting for no new Public Board members currently

-Public members can not be A person who receives compensation from or is an employee of the State of Alaska or a domestic violence, sexual assault, or crisis intervention or prevention program may not be appointed as a public member of the council.
-(AS 18.66.020 (c))
+A person who receives compensation from or is an employee of the State of Alaska or a domestic violence, sexual assault, or crisis intervention or prevention program may not be appointed as a public member of the council.

-If you are interested in this position you can apply to Boards and Commissions at: Apply for a Board Appointment - Mike Dunleavy (alaska.gov)
+Once a position opens, if you are interested you can apply to Boards and Commissions at: Apply for a Board Appointment - Mike Dunleavy (alaska.gov)

 _______________________